Ben Carelock, DPM

 “Stay active,” Carelock said.
 “Periodic activity and inactivity is a risk factor for injury.
 We see a lot of injuries from people who are weekend warriors.
 They used to be active, but they get out of shape.
 Then they wind up trying to do something intense and hurting themselves.”

-Podiatrists Carelock and Cook are happy to serve patients in the Four Corners region, including the Ute Mountain and Navajo
+Podiatrist Carelock is happy to serve patients in the Four Corners region, including the Ute Mountain and Navajo

 reservations.
 For happier, healthier feet or better shoe recommendations call to schedule an appointment at (970) 565-8336.